Castel Gandolfo from Rome: how to visit, tours, things to do...

 A little history of Castel Gandolfo and the surrounding area

-The small and charming village of Castel Gandolfo is part of the so-called Castelli Romana region and was built on the ruins of Alba Longa.
-It lies at an altitude of 436 metres above sea level.
+The small and charming village of Castel Gandolfo is part of the so-called Castelli Romana region and was built on the ruins of Alba Longa It is located at an altitude of 436 metres above sea level.

 The village takes its name from the Gandolfo family, who owned most of the local land in the 12th century and built the castle with the best view of the lake.